pedrovgs/Shot/README.md

 # ![Karumi logo][karumilogo]Shot [![Build Status](https://app.bitrise.io/app/c7c358c5be663f7c/status.svg?token=SOM_wLR4WZScWxIYKeMV3A&branch=master)](https://app.bitrise.io/app/c7c358c5be663f7c)

-Shot is a [Gradle](https://gradle.org/) plugin that simplifies the execution of screenshot tests using [Screenshot Tests For Android by Facebook](http://facebook.github.io/screenshot-tests-for-android/).
+Shot is an Android project you can use to write screenshot for your apps in a simple and friendly way.

 ## What is this?

-``Shot`` is a Gradle plugin thought to run screenshot tests for Android using the [screenshot testing Facebook SDK](http://facebook.github.io/screenshot-tests-for-android/).
+``Shot`` is a Gradle plugin and a core android library thought to run screenshot tests for Android using the [screenshot testing Facebook SDK](http://facebook.github.io/screenshot-tests-for-android/) under the hood.
+This project provides a handy interface named ``ScreenshotTest`` and a ready to use ``ShotTestRunner`` you can use in order to simplify your tests design.

 **Since Shot 0.3.0 a simple but powerful HTML report is generated after every verification or screenshots recording execution.
 Here you have an example of the [recording](./art/recordReport.png) and [verification](./art/verificationReport.png) report generated.**
+**Since Shot 4.0.0 a custom test runner and a handy interface have been added to the project in order to simplify how screenshots are recorded and verified.**

 ![smallVerificationReport1](./art/smallVerificationReport1.png)
 ![smallVerificationReport2](./art/smallVerificationReport2.png)